UbhiTS/ad-alexatalkingclock/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 ## New Features and Updates - v3.0
-### User Defined Reminders (new configuration option)
+### User Defined Reminders
-Let Alexa be your personal assistant and give you personal reminders.
+New Configuration Option: Let Alexa be your personal assistant and give you personal reminders.
 Reminder Schedule can be Daily, Weekdays, Weekends, or Mon, Tue, Wed, Thu, Fri, Sat, Sun
-### Local Language (new configuration option)
+### Local Language
-Time Alerts and Reminders in your Local Language
+New Configuration Option: Time Alerts and Reminders in your Local Language
 ### Sonos Support
 Set bell:false and remove the voice effects section (kudos to @5and0)
 ### Whisper, Pitch, Volume, Rate and Bell Controls